armadsen/ORSSerialPort/README.md

 ### ORSSerialPortDelegate

 `ORSSerialPort` includes a delegate property, and a delegate protocol called `ORSSerialPortDelegate`.
-A port uses informs its delegate of events including receipt of data, port open/close events, removal from the system, and errors.
+A port informs its delegate of events including receipt of data, port open/close events, removal from the system, and errors.
 For more information, see the [Getting Started Guide](https://github.com/armadsen/ORSSerialPort/wiki/Getting-Started#orsserialportdelegate), or read the documentation in [ORSSerialPort.h](https://github.com/armadsen/ORSSerialPort/blob/master/Source/ORSSerialPort.h#L443).

 ### ORSSerialPortManager

 `ORSSerialPortManager` is a singleton class (one instance per application) that can be used to get a list of available serial ports.
 It will also handle closing open serial ports when the Mac goes to sleep, and reopening them automatically on wake.
 This prevents problems I've seen with serial port drivers that can hang if the port is left open when putting the machine to sleep.
 Note that using `ORSSerialPortManager` is optional.
-It provides some nice functionality, but only `ORSSerialPort` is necessary to simply send and received data.
+It provides some nice functionality, but only `ORSSerialPort` is necessary to simply send and receive data.

 For more information about ORSSerialPortManager, see the [Getting Started Guide](https://github.com/armadsen/ORSSerialPort/wiki/Getting-Started#orsserialportmanager), or read the documentation in [ORSSerialPortManager.h](https://github.com/armadsen/ORSSerialPort/blob/master/Source/ORSSerialPortManager.h).